-Staff who provide this care are trained to do so (including Safeguarding and Child Protection and Moving and Handling Training) and are fully aware of best practice.
-Suitable equipment and facilities will be provided to assist with children/young people who need special arrangements following assessment from a physiotherapist/occupational therapist.
+Staff who provide this care are trained to do so (including Safeguarding and Child Protection and Moving and Handling Training) and are fully aware of best practice, including having read the Dept for Children Schools and Families (DCSF) now the Department of Education Guidance for Safer Working practice for Adults who work with children and young people in Education Settings.
+Suitable equipment and facilities can be identified to assist with children/young people who need special arrangements by an assessment from an Occupational Therapist.
+(OT)

-Staff will be supported to adapt their practice in relation to the needs of individual children/young people taking into account developmental changes such as puberty e.g. menstruation.
+It is the school/setting's responsibility to support staff that are carrying out intimate care procedures.
+Advice can be given by contacting the occupational therapy service, school nurse or the Education Child Protection Service as required.
 Whenever possible staff who are involved in the intimate care of children/young people will not usually be involved with the delivery of sex and relationships education to the children/young people in their care as an additional safeguard to both staff and children involved.
 If staff are involved care should be taken to ensure that resource materials cannot be misinterpreted and clearly relate to the learning outcomes identified by the lesson plan.
 This plan should highlight particular areas of risk and sensitivity.

-Children/young people will be supported to achieve the highest level of autonomy that is possible given their age and abilities.
+Children/young people will be supported to achieve the highest level of autonomy possible given their age and abilities.
 Staff will ensure each child/young person does as much for him/herself as he/she can.
 This may mean, for example, giving the child responsibility for washing themselves.
 Individual intimate care plans will be drawn up as appropriate and shared and agreed by the child/young person and their parents/carers.

 Each child/young person's right to privacy will be respected.
-Careful consideration will be given to each situation to determine how many carers need to be present when the child/young person is being cared for.
+Careful consideration will be given to each situation to determine how many staff need to be present when the child/young person is being cared for.
 Where possible one child will be catered for by one adult unless there is a sound reason for having more adults present.
 In this case, the reasons should be clearly documented and reassessed regularly.

-Wherever possible staff should only care intimately for an individual of the same sex.
+Wherever reasonable and practical staff should only care intimately for an individual of the same sex.
 However, in certain circumstances this principle may need to be waived where failure to provide appropriate care would result in negligence, for example female staff supporting boys when there is no male staff.